emer/leabra/examples/ra25/README.md

 These are things that remain to be done:

+- [ ] param sheet name validator -- makes sure names that are there are all valid relative to a list provided -- very basic -- replace current err msg in SetParams..

+- [ ] gui quit prompt to allow save before quitting.

 - [ ] fix some crashing in graph updating / tab switching

 - [ ] python version update